-CSWs have three themes: a Priority Theme, a Review Theme and an Emerging Theme.
+CSW meetings have a Priority Theme and a Review Theme.
+There can also be an emerging issue.
 For example, as previously stated, the Priority Theme for CSW 61 is "Women's economic empowerment in the changing world of work".
 The review theme is "Challenges and achievements in the implementation of the Millennium Development Goals for women and girls.
 The emerging theme is "The empowerment of indigenous women".

-PRIORITY THEME FOR CSW 61
+PRIORITY AND REVIEW THEMES FOR CSW 62